mertbagt/XP_Gained/README.md

 Initial screen on start up.
 I have my window set to the side and normally have other side windows above and below, but obviously rearrange your windows to personal taste.

+---

 ![Start Timer](https://github.com/mertbagt/XP_Gained/blob/main/Images/start.JPG)

+After entering 'xpstart', the timer starts.

+'You have gained xp' updates when there's a new prompt.
+So bear in mind it's possible to gain xp from more than one source between fresh prompts.

+'Accumulated xp' is total xp gained from when the timer starts to either now if the timer is still running, or the moment the timer stopped.